conceptcartography/conceptcartography/docs/concepts/diverse-practitioner.md

 ## 💡 Examples

-- "diverse practitioners tends to include people with lower socio-economic status (SES), disabled people, women, people of color, people with fewer markers of a prestigious education, and members of other minority or marginalized groups"  (Fehr and Minji 2022, 4).
+- "diverse practitioners tends to include people with lower socio-economic status (SES), disabled people, women, people of color, people with fewer markers of a prestigious education, and members of other minority or marginalized groups"  (Fehr and Jones 2022, 4).

 ## 🔗 Relations